nweiyue/tp/docs/UserGuide.md

 ### 4.3.
 Current session

 Similar to the `Students` tab, you can also view the list of your students in the `Current Session` tab.
-The difference is that you can only view each student's name and also whether they are present and whether they have participated for that particular session that you have entered.
+The difference is that you can only view the students name and also whether they are present or have participated for that particular session.
 Students are sorted base on the student list in the `Students` tab.

 The following is how the `Current Session` tab looks like:

 ![CurrentSessionLayout](images/CurrentSessionLayout.png)

-To find out which features are supported in the `Current Session` tab, you can head over to [Section 5.5 - Current session](#55-current-session).
+To find out which features are supported by the `Current Session` tab, you can head over to [Section 5.5 - Current session](#55-current-session).

 { end of `layout_of_atas#current_sessions` written by: Ngoh Wei Yue }